Hoa Team | Our Story

 By Lea Strenge

 Many films and TV shows have been shot in Hawaiʻi over the years, and some of them have been successful.
-In order to be successful, a lot of controversy has happened in some quiet neighborhoods.
+A lot of controversy has happened in some quiet neighborhoods.